 The human life interference in the nonhuman world is excessive, and the situation is rapidly worsening.
 Humans build houses from the wood, chopping down the long-lived trees in the wildlife.

 Humans fish out aquatic life and disbalances the system.
 Every aspect of human civilization is only causing harm to the ecology.
-Lately, due to various causes, there has been more involvement of humans in human life.
+Due to various causes, humans have been more involved in human life.

 Human participation in the ecosystem is unstoppable as it serves human needs.
 Restraining such human involvement can help flourish the environment.